Constant Weighted Maximin Share Approximations for Chores: A 3-WMMS Algorithm for Canonical Instances

-In Algorithm \ref{alg:main}, the items are allocated one by one from the largest to the smallest.
-For each item $e_h$, we define the set of {\em active} agents $\cN_h = \{a_{i,j} \in \cN \mid v_{i,j}(e_h)\leq w_i\}$ as the ones who have not exited the algorithm, and the value of $e_h$ does not exceed their WMMS.
-The item is allocated to the agent $a_{i,j}$ who has the smallest value on $e_h$, and if there is a tie, the algorithm chooses the agent who has the smallest weight.
-If there is still a tie, the tie is broken arbitrarily.
-If $a_{i,j}$'s value touches $3\WMMS_{i,j}$, $a_{i,j}$ turns {\em inactive} and exits the algorithm.
-The main technical difficulty is to prove that every time an item $e_h$ is to be allocated, $\cN_h$ is not empty, so all items can be allocated.
+In Algorithm \ref{alg:main}, the items are allocated one by one from the largest to the smallest. {For each item $e_h$, define the set of {\em active} agents as $\cN_h = \{a_{i,j} \in \cN \mid v_{i,j}(e_h)\leq w_i\}$; these are the agents who have not yet exited the algorithm and whose cost for $e_h$ does not exceed their WMMS.} The item is allocated to the agent $a_{i,j}$ who has the smallest value for $e_h$, and if there is a tie, the algorithm chooses the agent who has the smallest weight.
+If there is still a tie, it can be broken arbitrarily. {When the cost of $a_{i,j}$'s bundle reaches $3\WMMS_{i,j}$, $a_{i,j}$ becomes {\em inactive} and exits the algorithm.} The main technical difficulty is to prove that {each time an item $e_h$ is to be allocated}, $\cN_h$ is not empty, so all items can be allocated.

 \begin{theorem} For any canonical instance $(\cN, \cM, \fw,\fv)$, Algorithm \ref{alg:main} returns a 3-WMMS allocation. \end{theorem}